MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

   params: [
     {
       type: DialogType.Alert,
-      title: 'Watch out!',
+      title: 'Something happened in the system',
-      description: 'Look, a bird just flew by!',
+      description: 'The thing that happened is...',
-      textAreaContent: 'Birds are a group of warm-blooded vertebrates that are characterized by their ability to fly.', },
+      textAreaContent: 'Very detailed information about the thing that happened...', },
   ],
 });